Insurgency in Balochistan: Decline in insurgency

 The separatist insurgency peaked after the death of nationalist leader Akbar Bugti in 2006.
-However, since 2013, the strength and intensity of insurgency has gradually declined.
-2013 Elections resulted in the formation of coalition among Baloch and Pashtun ethno-nationalist political parties and they ruled the province for the next four years.
-The decline of Marxist ideology is also one of the factors which limit the scope of the nationalist insurgency.
+However, since 2013 the strength and intensity of the insurgency has gradually declined.
+The 2013 provincial elections resulted in the formation of a coalition among Baloch and Pashtun ethno-nationalist political parties, which ruled the province for the next four years.

+The global decline of Marxist ideology limits the scope of the nationalist insurgency.
 The separatist groups follow Marxism.
-However, the ideology itself has died across the world.
-Hence, the founding fathers of the Baloch revolution are dead and there are no ideologies to succeed them.
-Similarly, disagreement which most of the time lead to clashes among the separatist groups and attacks on pro-government leaders and politicians who are willing to take part in election has also contributed to the decline in separatist appeal.
-Another factor which limits the scope of nationalist insurgency is the infighting among the separatist groups.
-Separatists have also been fighting among themselves.
-On 30 June 2015, Baloch Liberation Army (BLA) clashed with United Baloch Army (UBA), which resulted in death of twenty separatist on both sides.
-Previously, BLA had attacked and captured one of the commander of UBA and killed four other members of UBA.
+With the founders of the Baloch revolution dead, there are no ideologies to succeed them.

+Another factor which limits the scope of the nationalist insurgency is infighting among the separatist groups.
+Separatist appeal have declined due to internal disagreements and clashes among separatist groups, and attacks on pro-government leaders and politicians willing to partake in elections.
+On 30 June 2015, the Baloch Liberation Army (BLA) clashed with the United Baloch Army (UBA), which resulted in the death of twenty separatists on both sides.
+Previously, the BLA had attacked and captured one of the UBA's commanders and killed four other members of the UBA.

 Moreover, the separatists have been losing ranks.
-Though the exact strength of Baloch Liberation Army (BLA) is not known, analyst believe that BLA now only has several hundred fighters based out of Afghanistan Balochistan borderland.
-The group is the only one to survive out of other separatist groups (UBA, BLF, BLUF and LeB) who once operated in the region.

-In April 2016, four militant commanders and 144 militants had surrendered under reconciliation.
-600 rebels were killed and 1,025 surrendered after accepting reconciliation as of August 2016.
-In April 2017, another 500 Baloch rebels surrendered to the state, including members of BRA, UBA, and LeB.
+Though the exact strength of the BLA is not known, analysts believe that it now has only several hundred fighters based in the Afghanistan–Balochistan borderland.
+Of the separatist groups that formerly operated in the region (UBA, BLF, BLUF, and LeB), the BLA is the only one still extant.
+In April 2016, four militant commanders and 144 militants surrendered under reconciliation.
+600 militants were killed and 1,025 surrendered after accepting reconciliation as of August 2016.
+In April 2017, another 500 Baloch rebels surrendered to the state, including members of the BRA, UBA, and LeB.

-Furthermore, Baloch separatist themselves stand accused of rights abuses.
-Human Rights Watch (HRW) published a 40-page report which criticised Baloch nationalists of killing, threatening and harassing teachers.
-Human Rights Watch (HRW) has also held separatist responsible for attacks on schools across the province.
-Another factor which limits the scope of nationalist insurgency is the lack of support from locals as majority of locals don't support separatist groups.
-Locals support political parties who use legislature to address their grievances.
+Furthermore, Baloch separatists themselves stand accused of human rights abuses.
+Human Rights Watch (HRW) published a 40-page report that accused Baloch nationalists of killing, threatening, and harassing teachers.
+HRW has also held separatists responsible for attacks on schools across the province.
+Another factor which limits the scope of the nationalist insurgency is the lack of support from locals, as the majority of locals do not support separatist groups.
+Locals support political parties who use the legislature to address their grievances.